cconf/cconf.github.com/_posts/2012-07-03-c-conf-in-san-diego-is-cancelled.markdown

 ---
+title: C Conf in San Diego on August 28th 2012 is cancelled
+topics: [C, cconf.org, cfp]
-layout: index
+layout: post
-title: The C Conference
-rss: /blog.rss
 ---

-## C Conf in San Diego on August 28th 2012 is cancelled

 Thank you for your support of C Conf.
 The community support was crucial in motivating the work to get C Conf 2012 in San Diego as far as it did.